bhopals/java-spring/spring-in-action.md

 - Spring Cloud’s Config Server - (Centralized configuration for all services)
 - Hystrix - (Netflix Hystrix is a Java implementation of the circuit breaker pattern)
 - Spring Boot Actuator - (Monitoring and Metrics to Spring Boot applications)
+- Spring Boot Admin - (Consume Actuator Endpoints and present data in a user-friendly web application)
-- Turbine (Netflix Turbine offers a way to aggregate all of the Hystrix streams from all the microservices into a single stream that the Hystrix dashboard can monitor
+- Turbine (Netflix Turbine offers a way to aggregate all of the Hystrix streams from all the microservices into a single stream that the Hystrix dashboard can monitor)

 - Circuit breaker provides fallback behaviour and is self-correcting
 - Mitigate Latency
+- Eureka Registration records metadata